 Take on an Empty Stomach

 Take alendronate in the morning on an empty stomach.
-Take with a full glass of plain water, and wait at least 30 minutes before consuming any food, beverage, or other medicines.
+Take with a full glass of plain water and wait at least 30 minutes before consuming any food, beverage, or other medicines.
 Food and beverages other than plain water will decrease the amount of alendronate absorbed by the body.
-Medicines such as antacids or calcium or vitamin supplements will also decrease absorption.
+Medications, such as antacids, or calcium or vitamin supplements, will also decrease absorption.
 Waiting at least 30 minutes allows for more of the drug to be absorbed.

 Don't Lie Down